 Educational & Adventure Travel has been the subject of a management buy-out backed by MBO Team/DLJ Merchant Banking

 Education & Adventure Travel, the UK school travel group, has been acquired for 100m in a secondary buy-out backed by DLJ Merchant Banking Partners.
-EAT's management team was advised by Simon Cope-Thompson, of Arrowpoint Advisory's' Consumer sector team.
+EAT's management team was advised by Simon Cope-Thompson, of Arrowpoint Advisory's' Consumer, Retail and Leisure sector team.

 This is the second private equity backed travel deal that Arrowpoint Advisory has completed in the last month, following the Livingbridge backed buy-out of Travel Jigsaw in June where Arrowpoint Advisory also advised management.

 EAT includes the School Travel Group and Kingswood Educational Group.
 STG is the second largest operator of school and student educational tours and the market leading provider of school ski trips in the UK.
 Kingswood is the UK's second largest provider of curriculum-based residential and adventure activity courses.
 The company operates nine residential sites in the UK and France and also runs UK summer camp operator, Camp Beaumont.

 Having attracted strong interest from strategic buyers and private equity investors, the management team turned to Arrowpoint Advisory to help guide them through the detailed stages of the sale process.

 Terry Williamson, Joint-CEO of EAT said: “During a difficult and prolonged process, Arrowpoint Advisory's understanding of the complexities of our transaction, together with their superb marshalling of the numerous parties involved, helped management achieve an optimum result.
 Arrowpoint Advisory understood the issues, were always available and showed enormous empathy with the entire management team.”